skukla/vm-from-scratch/README.md

 Optiona: Once you've placed the order, sign out as Sharon.
 Next, fufill the order on the backend (create an invoice and a shipment with a shipping label).
 Then, find *Push It Messenger Bag* and add back the quantity you purchased.

+*Optional*: Add a saved card for Mark and Lisa if you wish.

 **Note**: If you need to place orders without an internet connection, remember to disable all API-driven payment methods.
 (This would include Braintree and PayPal).
 Check or Money Order should be enabled by default for you.

 <a id="marketing"></a>